 Hepatobiliary and Pancreatic Diagnostic and Treatment Service

-All types of treatment are composed of specialist doctors and dedicated nursing staff, including surgical specialists, clinical oncology specialists, radiologists, radiographers, and dietitians, providing a full range of cross-speciality treatments.
+All types of treatment are composed of specialist doctors and dedicated nursing staff, including surgical specialists, clinical oncology specialists, radiologists, radiographers, and dietitians, providing a full range of cross-specialty treatments.

 All round service